ciaranmurphy10/pands-project/README.md

 # Instructions

-This project contains an executable Python file with will produce text and image files summarising and visualising the variables of the Iris dataset.
+This project contains an executable Python file which will produce text and image files summarising and visualising the variables of the Iris dataset.

 To run this file, navigate to the `pands-project` directory and run the following code: